Crowdfunding for Your App Development

 When you think of crowdfunding, you may be thinking that you are using this method to fund all aspects of your app.
-However, that is not always necessarily the case.
+However, that is not necessarily the case.
 In many instances, you can use crowdfunding to get money to develop certain parts of the app individually.
-You could also obtain funds to advertise an existing application that is already available to customers.
+You could also obtain funds to advertise an existing application that is already available to the customers.
 The main purpose of crowdfunding is taking the idea or application you already have and make it better.

-AppStori is a platform that is only open to US residents.
+AppStori is a funding platform for app idea that is only open to US residents.
 This is app-specific, and these apps are made for the iPhone App Store and Google Play.
 You get to set your goal for funding, and you decide what rewards to offer in exchange for funding.
 If you do not reach your funding goal, you do not get any money.
 You also cannot get more money than what you have asked for.

-The qualified experts from AppStori will take a look at your project and give you an honest opinion on whether or not it will be victorious.
+The qualified experts from AppStori will take a look at your project and give you an honest opinion on whether or not it will be successful.
 This is what they call the pre-qualification process.
 After they have given you the go ahead, you will start to create the advertising for your app.